TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 Using evolutionary algorithms on binary encoding can cause corruption with restricted types in the crossover and mutation operators.
 This problem can be resolved by using real-valued encodings, which removes the need to encode and decode the input vector into and out of a binary format and prevents the variables from going out of range.

+### Future Directions for Search-based Structural Testing
+Problems that need further research:
+ - Flag and enumeration variables
+ - Unstructured control flow and state behaviour
+ - Test data cannot be found
+ - Does not support programs involving strings and dynamic data structures such as lists, sets, etc
+ - Problems with dynamic types including comparison of pointer locations.
+ - Complications in object-oriented system due to internal states and polymorphic types.

+Future fields of research: programs using information from files and sockets.